 If anything fascinated me about the hammam ritual, it was the relaxed atmosphere that is perceived in its rooms, where time seems to stand still and silence reigns, only interrupted by the murmur of the water of the thermal pools.

 In the dim light of candles and immersed in that atmosphere of calm, your senses will awaken with the perfumed air and the Andalusian music playing lightly in the background.
-You will feel for a moment that you have traveled to the splendor of the ancient Al-Andalus!
+You will feel for a moment to have traveled to that time of splendor of ancient Al-Andalus!

 13. How to discover Granada?

-There are many ways to get to know Granada but taking a tour of its main tourist attractions is one of the best.
+There are many ways to discover Granada but taking a tour of its main tourist attractions is one of the best.
 Especially if you are accompanied by a specialized guide.

 In my experience, you will enjoythe visit much more and you will learn a lot about history, art, legends and curiosities!

 However, the large offer of tours can be overwhelming.
-To make it easier for you to choose, in my article The best excursions and guided tours in Granada I show you what I consider the best ones to get to know the city, its monuments and its surroundings.
+To make it easier for you to choose, in my article The best excursions and guided tours in Granada I show you the ones I consider the best to get to know the city, its monuments and its surroundings.

 Choose the right date for your trip